classcraft/policies/FirstVersion/privacy.md

 **Collected Information**

-***Personal Information***
+**Personal Information**
 Classcraft collects personal information for the following purposes:

--Logging in to the application;
+- Logging in to the application;
--Sales and invoicing;
+- Sales and invoicing;
--Operating the game;
+- Operating the game;
--Communicating within the game;
+- Communicating within the game;
--Handing-in assignments and completing tasks within the application;
+- Handing-in assignments and completing tasks within the application;
--Participating in teacher forums;
+- Participating in teacher forums;
--Contacting customer support;
+- Contacting customer support;
--Marketing and understanding user behavior (teachers and parents only).
+- Marketing and understanding user behavior (teachers and parents only).

-The information collected for ***TEACHER*** accounts may include:
+The information collected for **TEACHER** accounts may include:

--Email address;
+- Email address;
--Shipping and billing address;
+- Shipping and billing address;
--Referral data should teachers refer Classcraft to other teachers;
+- Referral data should teachers refer Classcraft to other teachers;
--Browser and device types;
+- Browser and device types;
--School and class information;
+- School and class information;
--Purchase and payment details;
+- Purchase and payment details;
--Game play data;
+- Game play data;
--Teacher-generated content (for example: posts, assignments, quizzes, etc.);
+- Teacher-generated content (for example: posts, assignments, quizzes, etc.);
--Messages and comments within the game;
+- Messages and comments within the game;
--Connected teacher accounts if the teacher is connecting to other teachers;
+- Connected teacher accounts if the teacher is connecting to other teachers;
--Assignment grades;
+- Assignment grades;
--User activity (for example: logins, pages viewed, account setup steps completed, etc.).
+- User activity (for example: logins, pages viewed, account setup steps completed, etc.).

-The information collected for ***PARENT*** accounts may include:
+The information collected for **PARENT** accounts may include:

--Email address;
+- Email address;
--Shipping and billing address;
+- Shipping and billing address;
--Browser and device types;
+- Browser and device types;
--Purchase and payment details;
+- Purchase and payment details;
--Game play data;
+- Game play data;
--Messages within the game;
+- Messages within the game;
--User activity (for example: logins, pages viewed, account setup steps completed, etc.).
+- User activity (for example: logins, pages viewed, account setup steps completed, etc.).

-The information collected for STUDENT accounts is limited to:
+The information collected for **STUDENT** accounts is limited to:

--Username (this is optional, if the teacher so chooses);
+- Username (this is optional, if the teacher so chooses);
--Email addresses (this is optional, if the teacher so chooses);
+- Email addresses (this is optional, if the teacher so chooses);
--First and last name (this is optional, if the teacher so chooses);
+- First and last name (this is optional, if the teacher so chooses);
--Associated classes, teachers and parents;
+- Associated classes, teachers and parents;
--Game play data (for example: awarding or removing of XP, AP, HP, GP, customization of their avatars and the use of powers in the game, training of pets, etc.);
+- Game play data (for example: awarding or removing of XP, AP, HP, GP, customization of their avatars and the use of powers in the game, training of pets, etc.);
--Assignment grades (this is optional, if the teacher so chooses);
+- Assignment grades (this is optional, if the teacher so chooses);
--Messages and comments within the game;
+- Messages and comments within the game;
--Student-generated content (for example: assignments, quiz answers, etc.).
+- Student-generated content (for example: assignments, quiz answers, etc.).

 Classcraft does not collect the following data:

--Physiological biometric data;
+- Physiological biometric data;
--Information on free or reduced lunch status;
+- Information on free or reduced lunch status;
--User’s contact lists or friends lists.
+- User’s contact lists or friends lists.

-***Cookies***
+**Cookies**
 Cookies are small data files that are commonly stored on your device when you use websites and on-line services.
 They are widely used to make websites work, or to work more efficiently, as well as to provide reporting information and assist with services or personalization.
 There are also other technologies that are similar to cookies, which may store small amount of data on your device ("local storage").

 Classcraft uses the following types of cookies and local storage (collectively called "Cookies" herein):